Massant History, Family Crest & Coats of Arms

 The surname Massant was first found in various counties and shires throughout Britain but one of the oldest was found in Kent on the Isle of Thanet.
 One of the earliest records on the name was found in London c.
 1130 when John Macun was listed there at that time.
 A few years later, Ace le mazun was listed in the Pipe Rolls of Herefordshire in 1193 and Roger le Mason was listed in Oxfordshire in 1200.
 The Feet of Fines of Essex lists Godrey le Mascun in 1203 and Adam le Machon was listed in the Assize Roles of Northumberland in 1279.
 The Hundredorum Rolls of 1273 list Gotte le Mazoun in Huntingdonshire; and Nicholas le Macun in Buckinghamshire.
 The Yorkshire Poll Tax Rolls of 1379 list Willelmus Mason, mason.
 About this time and perhaps before, Scotland had early listings of the name.
 They include: Richard the Mason, burgess of Aberdeen in 1271; John le Massum of Gascony who had claim against the bishop of St. Andrews in 1288; and William dictus Masceon who had a charter of land in the burgh of Berwick in 1307.

-Important Dates for the Massant family
+Early History of the Massant family

 This web page shows only a small excerpt of our Massant research.
 Another 76 words (5 lines of text) covering the years 1586, 1635, 1615, 1629, 1686, 1652, 1660, 1716, 1690, 1735, 1650, 1676, 1633, 1685, 1673, 1646, 1694, 1683 and 1770 are included under the topic Early Massant History in all our PDF Extended History products and printed products wherever possible.